nginxinc/nginx-one-workshops/labs/lab7/readme.md

 1. After your edits are completed, click Next and Publish your changes to enable Prometheus NJS and the scraper page on port 9113.

 1. Start the WRK load generation tool.
 This will provide some traffic to the $NAME-nginx-plus container, so the statistics will be increasing.
-You may have to change $NAME to your name, like `http://s.jobs-nginx-plus/coffee'.
+You may have to change $NAME to your name, like `s.jobs-nginx-plus'.

     ```bash
-    docker run --name wrk --network=lab7_default --rm elswork/wrk -t4 -c200 -d20m -H 'Host: cafe.example.com' --timeout 2s http://$NAME-nginx-plus/coffee
+    docker run --name wrk --network=lab7_default --rm elswork/wrk -t4 -c200 -d20m -H 'Host: cafe.example.com' --timeout 2s http://s.jobs-nginx-plus/coffee

     ```